 Even with regular dental exams and care, it’s tough to get through life without some dental damage.
-Fortunately, Dr. John Miller can repair problems like broken, teeth, decayed teeth, and even missing teeth using Murrells Inlet restorative dentistry.
+Fortunately, your Murrells Inlet restorative dentist, Dr. John Miller, has over three decades of experience repairing problems like broken teeth, decayed teeth, and even missing teeth using dental restorations.
 Trust us for your dental repair, and we can help you:

 - Smile with confidence again

 - Eat a wider variety of delicious and nutritious foods

 - Improve your overall oral health

 Call The Smile Center today to find out more about our restorative dentistry services: 843-491-5353.
 Our office is conveniently located at 4539 Hwy.
 17 Bypass S. – next to Murrells Inlet Presbyterian Church.
 Don’t forget to ask about saving on your care with our in-house membership plan.

 Our team uses digital imaging and handheld technology called DIAGNOdent to find cavities in their earliest stages.
 Then we will clean out the decay and use sturdy tooth-colored fillings to repair the damage.
 In some cases, we may even be able to use air abrasion technology to remove the decay without anesthesia.

 Left untreated, dental decay can get into the center of your tooth, rotting it from the inside out.
 A root canal will then be needed to repair your tooth.
 We use rotary endodontics that make root canal procedures quicker, easier, and more predictable.
 This equipment is also much quieter than manual instruments.
 Once the tooth is cleaned out, Dr. Miller will use the Thermafil technique to fill the “canals” of your teeth.

 Protect Your Oral Health With a Custom Restorative Dentistry Plan